yikuanglancheng/yikuanglancheng.github.io/_pages/about.md

 # 🎖️ Honors and Awards
 - *2022* National Scholarship.
 - *2023* Fundamental Research Funds for the Central Universities, and the Innovation Fund of Xidian University (Grant Number: YJSJ23012).
+- *2025* National Scholarship.

 # 🎓 Academic Services
 - TPC Member of IEEE GlobeCom 2025.